Dr Tom Cochrane

 Tom's main areas of expertise are the philosophy of mind (particularly emotions) and philosophy of art/aesthetics (particularly music).
 He also has interests in metaphysics and ethics.

-He is the editor of The Emotional Power of Music (Oxford University Press, 2013) He is also the author of The Emotional Mind: A control theory of affective states (Cambridge University Press, 2018) and The Aesthetic Value of the World (Oxford University Press, 2021).
+He is the editor of The Emotional Power of Music (Oxford University Press, 2013) He is also the author of The Emotional Mind: A control theory of affective states (Cambridge University Press, 2018), The Aesthetic Value of the World (Oxford University Press, 2021) and Identity in Science Fiction: Brain transplants and other misadventures (Bloomsbury 2025).

 Qualifications